spotlightpa/poor-richard/content/news/2025-03-03-SPLLVQUIZBASH.md

 Get your friends, neighbors, coworkers, and family together to compete as teams of 2-6 players in our “Clink and Think” Quiz Bash.
 Test your knowledge of PA trivia with emcee Tony Iannelli of the Greater Lehigh Valley Chamber of Commerce.

+Tickets are $50 per person and include delicious food buffets, non-alcoholic beverages, a swag bag, plenty of time for mingling, and 4 rounds of fun Pennsylvania-themed games!
+Plus, cash bar with a signature Spotlight Sangria and great prizes for the top 3 teams.<strong></strong>

 {{<embed/raw srcdoc="&lt;!-- Noscript content for added SEO --&gt;&#10;&lt;noscript&gt;&lt;a href=&#34;https://www.eventbrite.com/e/clink-and-think-quiz-bash-fundraiser-with-spotlight-pa-tickets-1295980585819&#34; rel=&#34;noopener noreferrer&#34; target=&#34;_blank&#34;&gt;Buy Tickets on Eventbrite&lt;/a&gt;&lt;/noscript&gt;&#10;&lt;!-- You can customize this button any way you like --&gt;&#10;&lt;button id=&#34;eventbrite-widget-modal-trigger-1295980585819&#34; class=&#34;btn-signup mx-auto block&#34; type=&#34;button&#34;&gt;Buy Tickets&lt;/button&gt;&#10;&#10;&lt;script src=&#34;https://www.eventbrite.com/static/widgets/eb_widgets.js&#34;&gt;&lt;/script&gt;&#10;&#10;&lt;script&gt;&#10;window.EBWidgets.createWidget({&#10;widgetType: &#39;checkout&#39;,&#10;eventId: &#39;1295980585819&#39;,&#10;modal: true,&#10;modalTriggerElementId: &#39;eventbrite-widget-modal-trigger-1295980585819&#39;,&#10;});&#10;&lt;/script&gt;">}}

 No tickets will be sold at the door.